SDraw/driver_leap/README.md

 ### Control configuration and inputs
 Driver can emulate HTC Vive controllers and Valve Index controllers with skeletal animation and work in desktop and HMD orientations.
 It's adjusted by editing control_config.xml in 'cfg' folder.
-There are more configurable restrictions, such as global input, trackpad, trigger, grab and etc.
+There are more configurable restrictions, such as global input, trackpad, trigger, grip and etc.
 Controls are changed by game profiles that are enabled automatically when game is started from Steam.

 ### HTC Vive controllers emulation